Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the GeForce GTX 550 Ti should theoretically be quite a bit superior to the Radeon HD 5670 overall. (explain)
+Memory BandwidthTheoretically, the GeForce GTX 550 Ti should perform quite a bit faster than the Radeon HD 5670 overall. (explain)

-Texel RateThe GeForce GTX 550 Ti will be quite a bit (about 86%) faster with regards to anisotropic filtering than the Radeon HD 5670. (explain)
+Texel RateThe GeForce GTX 550 Ti will be quite a bit (approximately 86%) better at texture filtering than the Radeon HD 5670. (explain)

-Pixel RateIf running with a high screen resolution is important to you, then the GeForce GTX 550 Ti is the winner, by far. (explain)
+Pixel RateIf running with high levels of AA is important to you, then the GeForce GTX 550 Ti is superior to the Radeon HD 5670, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison